shinnosukeono/shinnosukeono.github.io/content/publication/example/index.md

   capture the major phenomena occurring in silo discharge including the various ﬂow zones associated with a ﬂat bottomed silo.
 Funnel ﬂow, the effective transition and mass ﬂow which are associated with a mixed ﬂow pattern were observed in the model silo.
-The location of the effective transition height was identiﬁed: above this was mass ﬂow.
+The location of the effective transition height was identiﬁed&#58; above this was mass ﬂow.
 The velocity determined from the discharge rate was found to be in excellent agreement with the velocity proﬁles found in the zones of mass ﬂow.
 A high velocity core ﬂow zone was observed above the outlet where velocities were greater than 1.25